knurtsysteme/Facility-Access-Manager/README.md

 After installing the software there are different places where to configure the system.

-**How to configure the system is described just in place (in the files where to configure it).**
+**How to configure the system is described just in place (in the files where to configure it).** Find a short description of where to find what below.

-**Make sure you edit files in UTF-8 encoding**

 #### XML

-The Core configuration (setting up roles, facilities, booking rules etc.) is made by XML.
-XML stands for "Extensible Markup Language".
-XML files simply describe data structures.
+The core configuration (roles, facilities, booking rules) is made with XML files.
+XML stands for "Extensible Markup Language" and simply describe data structures.

 In practice, XML bean configurations which are part of the spring framework are particularly used.
 XML bean configurations can be very complex and very powerful.
 Basically all options of XML bean configurations can be used but basic knowledge of XML is sufficient to configure the application.

-For a complete description of options of an XML bean configuration visit [The IoC container](http://static.springsource.org/spring/docs/3.0.x/reference/beans.html)
+For a complete description of options of an XML bean configuration visit [the IoC container](http://static.springsource.org/spring/docs/3.0.x/reference/beans.html)

 [A good introduction to XML is offered by Wikipedia](http://en.wikipedia.org/wiki/XML)

 #### Velocity

 The system supports creating own templates.
-Java Code supports adding another template engine quiet easy.

 The one and only template by now uses [Velocity](http://velocity.apache.org/).
 See [Templates](#d-d)-Section for more information.

 #### Properties

 Properties files are an important mean of internationalization when programming.
-Although the System so far only supports the English language, several texts are already configurable and stored in properties files.
+Although the System so far only supports the English language, several texts are stored in properties files.

 The use of properties files is basically the key-value coding (key=this is the value).
 Concerning emails placeholders are used ({0}, {1}, {2} etc.).
 Furthermore almost all properties files contain comments starting with a pound sign "#".